gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 the work of another standards development organization.
 Such exceptions must be approved on an individual basis by the IAB.

-# Changes since {{RFC5378}}
+# Changes since RFC5378

+This document does not change the intellectual property polices from {{RFC5378}}, those remain as they previously where.

-This document is largely a carry over of {{RFC5378}} with edits to replace mentions of the IETF Trust with the IETF Intellectual Property Management Corporation (IETF IPMC) and replace mentions of the IETF Trust website with the IETF IPMC website.
+The edits made are replacing mentions of the IETF Trust with the IETF Intellectual Property Management Corporation (IPMC) and mentions of the IETF Trust website with the IETF IPMC website as needed to recogninzed the change from the IETF Trust to the IETF IPMC.

 # Security Considerations